 Baby Boomers, between the ages of 52 and 70, are severely underrepresented in Silicon Valley.
 They comprise a mere 11.7 percent of the high tech workforce compared to 26.7 percent of the non-tech workforce.

 “We found that hiring decisions in Tech do indeed favor younger candidates…”

 - Between 2008 and 2015, the Silicon Valley’s “150 biggest tech” companies faced 226 complaints of age discrimination filed with the California Department of Fair Employment and Housing, 28% more than complaints of racial bias and 9% more than those of gender bias.

 - From age 40 on, non-manager workers in tech are increasingly likely to receive a top performer rating as they age, mature, and gain experience.
 Conversely, the proportion of top performers decreases with age in non-tech industries.

 - The maximum promotion rate in Tech peaks for workers between the ages of 26 and 28; which is slightly higher than in Non-Tech.
 For workers in both tech and non-Tech, the promotion rates decrease with age in their mid-30s and are mostly the same.

 The report urges tech employers to root out ageism so they can acquire the best talent, regardless of age.
 Visier tells employers to set objectives and develop a plan that will help them achieve an inclusive work environment.
 A key to such a plan, Visier states, is to recognize the need for change with respect to the workplace culture .

-Visier also encourages employers to screen out candidates based on the length of their unemployment, noting that “many individual stories suggest older unemployed workers struggle to get hired, and studies indicate recruiters screen out candidates that
+Visier encourages employers to stop screening out candidates based on the length of their unemployment, noting that “many individual stories suggest older unemployed workers struggle to get hired, and studies indicate recruiters screen out candidates that

 have been unemployed for longer periods of time.”